 Paralleling Darwin in the Descent of Man , White et al. insist that unlike in most ape species where males compete with each other (using their canines as weapons) for access to females, Ar.
 Ramidus females chose less combative (by the indicator of reduced canine size) and more adequate bipedalist males as mates.
 Less combative males form more stable "monogamous, pair bonds", and more effective bipedalists transfer more resources to females and offspring (relative to more combative and less competent bipedalist males).

-White et al. raise the shift in a sexual selection mechanism from (apelike) "male-male competition" to (hominid-like) "female choice" to help unravel a persisting riddle: why did hominid species diversify rapidly in Africa after about 4 million years ago?
+White et al. raise the shift in a sexual selection mechanism from (apelike) "male-male competition" to (hominid-like) "female choice" to help unravel a persisting riddle: why did hominid species diversify rapidly in Africa around 4 million years ago?
 Some of the descendants of this "hominid population explosion" acquired large brains, tool-making ability and articulate speech.
 Eventually, they spread out from Africa to colonize the entire planet.

 Human females in male-female "pair bonds" (can) produce more offspring than polyandrous ape females who are compelled to live in dominant male harems when showing signs of ovulation.
 For example, chimpanzee females are fertile for a short period of time during the year (7-12 days), and they give birth to only one infant every 3 - 5 years.
 Human females are regularly fertile, and they (can) produce significantly more offspring than modern apes.
 It's postulated that by hominid females offering males sex on a regular basis for food (and other resources), the hominid lineage experienced a population explosion.